CogComp/lbjava/lbjava/doc/LBJLIBRARY.md

 The classes listed in this section are all derived from class `LineByLine` (see Section 5.4.2).
 They all contain (at least) a constructor that takes a single `String` representing the name of a file as input.
 The objects they return are retrieved through the overridden `next()` method.
-(If the constructor taking a `String[]` as an argument is used, newline characters are inserted into the returned sentences to indicate transitions from one element of the array to the next.)

  - `LBJ2.nlp.SentenceSplitter`:
  Use this `Parser` to separate sentences out from plain text.
 The class provides two constructors,